telerik/ajax-docs/controls/listview/fuctionality/paging/using-raddatapager.md

 ---
 title: Using RadDataPager
-page_title: Using RadDataPager | RadListView for ASP.NET AJAX Documentation
+page_title: Using RadDataPager - RadListView
-description: Using RadDataPager
+description: Check our Web Forms article about Using RadDataPager.
 slug: listview/fuctionality/paging/using-raddatapager
 tags: using,raddatapager
 published: True